Vault: Def Leppard Greatest Hits (1980–1995): Artwork, design, and packaging

 The art direction and design for Vault was handled by Exquisite Corpse with photography by Cythia Levine and Ross Halfin.
-Most covers of the album have a picture of an actual vault, while a limited edition two disc collection has a picture of a green eye with a vault inside the eye.
+Most covers of the album have a picture of an actual vault, while a limited edition two disc collection has a picture of a green eye with a combination lock inside the pupil.
 The CD liner notes featured a three-page summary of the band's history by Peter Mensch, who appeared in two of the group's music videos.
 Although not featured on the North American release, other liner notes feature a note signed by the band members talking about the group's upcoming album, Slang.